chowii/news-api/README.md

+# Setup
+- JDK Version 11 is required by Gradle JDK to be able to compile the application.
+Android Studio Chipmunk packages with JDK 11.
+- API Key is required for the application to run as expected.
+Please place API Key in `local.properties` with key `API_KEY`.
 ## Articles Headlines App
 Create a proof of concept for an App that displays trend articles and allow the user to save news for reading later.